aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 29Jul18
+Worked on more soft skills today rather than hard skills, but still being productive.

 ## 26Jul18
 Finished Part 2 for LaunchCode.
 Questioned StackOverflow.
 Finished a problem that was bothering me for awhile.
 Looking forward to Part 3 which is my project for LaunchCode.